Ben Armour: Club career

 He then joined Morton's youth academy, before making his debut in April 2017 as a late substitute against Dunfermline Athletic.

 Armour and goalkeeper Jamie McGowan signed a contract extension on 11 May 2017, for six months and one year respectively.

-The young striker scored his first goal for the club coming on as a substitute on 1 July 2017; tapping in a rebound from close range in a pre-season friendly with Stenhousemuir.
+The young striker scored his first goal for the club after coming on as a substitute on 1 July 2017; tapping in a rebound from close range in a pre-season friendly with Stenhousemuir.

 Armour signed a one-year contract in June 2018.
-A month later, Armour scored his first goal for the club in a 5-0 home win against Albion Rovers in the Scottish League Cup group stage.
+A month later, Armour scored his first competitive goal for the club in a 5-0 home win against Albion Rovers in the Scottish League Cup group stage.
 He joined Scottish League One side Dumbarton on loan in January 2019, linking up with former manager Jim Duffy.

 Armour left Morton in June 2019 and then signed a one-year contract with Peterhead.

 He signed for Alloa Athletic in June 2021.

 In June 2022, Armour signed with Scottish League Two side Forfar Athletic on a one-year deal.